Film badge dosimeter: Film holder

 The film holder usually contains a number of filters that attenuate radiation, such that radiation types and energies can be differentiated by their effect when the film is developed.

 To monitor gamma rays or x-rays, the filters are metal, usually lead, aluminum, and copper.
 To monitor beta particle emission, the filters use various densities of plastic or even label material.
 It is typical for a single badge to contain a series of filters of different thicknesses and of different materials; the precise choice may be determined by the environment to be monitored.
 The use of several different materials allows an estimation of the energy/wavelength of the incident radiation.

 Filters are usually placed on both the back and front of the holder, to ensure operation regardless of orientation.
 Additionally, the filters need to be sufficiently large (typically 5 mm or more) to minimize the effect of radiation incident at oblique angles causing exposure of the film under an adjacent filter.
+Normally it is worn at chest height under a lead apron to measure the radiation level the entire body has received.